 public abstract class AbstractSequentialList<E> extends AbstractList<E>

-) atop the list iterator, opposite of AbstractList's
+remove) atop the list iterator, opposite of AbstractList's

 approach of implementing the iterator atop random access.